-Prerequisite - 85% average in Global I Honors 85% average in English 9 Honors -OR- Grade 10 95% average in Global I and English 9R Teacher recommendation, Writing sample 1 Credit (3 HVCC Credits)
+Prerequisite - 85% average in Global I Honors 85% average in English 9 Honors -OR-95% average in Global I and English 9 Teacher recommendation, Writing sample 1 Credit (3 HVCC Credits), Grade 10 day curriculum.

-The purpose of the AP World History course is to develop a greater understanding of the evolution of global processes and contacts and interactions with different types of human societies.
-This course covers material beginning with Prehistory and will progress through to modern day curriculum.
 This course makes demands on students equivalent to those of introductory college-level courses.
 Students will be expected to read more extensively, complete more in-depth and challenging writing assignments, do more individual study, and discuss topics in greater depth than the Regents-level course.
-Students are required to take an AP World History exam as well as the NYS Regents exam in Global History at the end of the course.
+Students are encouraged to take the AP exam and will sit for NYS Regents exam in Global History at the end of the course.
 Students are required to complete a summer assignment before entering 10th grade.
 Completion of Global 9 Honors is highly recommended.